openshift/jenkins-client-plugin/README.md

 ## Overview
 The [OpenShift](https://www.openshift.com) [Pipeline](https://jenkins.io/solutions/pipeline/)
-DSL Plugin is a Jenkins plugin which aims to provide a readable, concise, comprehensive, and fluent [Jenkins Pipeline](https://jenkins.io/doc/book/pipeline/) syntax for rich interactions with an OpenShift API Server.
-The plugin leverages an OpenShift command line tool (oc) which must be available on the nodes executing the script (options for getting the binary on your nodes can be found [here](#setting-up-jenkins-nodes)).
+DSL Plug-in is a Jenkins plug-in which aims to provide a readable, concise, comprehensive, and fluent [Jenkins Pipeline](https://jenkins.io/doc/book/pipeline/) syntax for rich interactions with an OpenShift API Server.
+The plug-in leverages an OpenShift command line tool (oc) which must be available on the nodes executing the script (options for getting the binary on your nodes can be found [here](#setting-up-jenkins-nodes)).

-Starting with the 3.7 release of OpenShift, this plugin is now considered GA, is fully supported, and is included in the OpenShift Jenkins images.
+Starting with the 3.7 release of OpenShift, this plug-in is now considered GA, is fully supported, and is included in the OpenShift Jenkins images.

-If you are interested in the legacy Jenkins plugin, you can find it [here](https://github.com/openshift/jenkins-plugin).
+If you are interested in the legacy Jenkins plug-in, you can find it [here](https://github.com/openshift/jenkins-plugin).

 ## Reader Prerequisites
-* Familiarity with OpenShift [command line interface](https://docs.openshift.org/latest/cli_reference/basic_cli_operations.html) is highly encouraged before exploring the plugin's features.
+* Familiarity with OpenShift [command line interface](https://docs.openshift.org/latest/cli_reference/basic_cli_operations.html) is highly encouraged before exploring the plug-in's features.
 The DSL leverages the [oc](https://docs.openshift.org/latest/cli_reference/index.html) binary and, in many cases, passes method arguments directly on to the command line.
 This document cannot, therefore, provide a complete description of all possible OpenShift interactions -- the user may need to reference the CLI documentation to find the pass-through arguments a given interaction requires.